Characterizing generalized axisymmetric quantum states in $d\times d$ systems

 For a pure state $\ket{\psi} \in \mathcal{H}_A \otimes \mathcal{H}_B$ with $\psi_{jk} := \BraKet{j\: k}{\psi}$ the formula

 was derived for the linear entropy in Refs. \cite{Albeverio_2001,Horodecki2002}. \\\\

 \paragraph{Symmetries:} Consider maps of the form \be \varrho \mapsto \sum_k p_k \big( U_k \otimes V_k \big) \varrho \big( U_k^\dagger \otimes V_k^\dagger\big), \ee where $U_k$ and $V_k$ are unitaries acting on the respective local Hilbert spaces.
-This operator defines an LOCC protocol, since the unitaries $U_k,V_k$ act locally and with classical communication one can arrange to apply for example $ U_j \otimes V_j$ with some probability $p_j$.
-Since this map corresponds to a LOCC protocol, we know that it only can decrease entanglement.
+This operator defines an LOCC protocol, since the unitaries $U_k$ and $V_k$ act locally and with classical communication one can arrange to apply, for example, $ U_j \otimes V_j$ with some probability $p_j$.
+Since this map corresponds to an LOCC protocol, we know that it only can decrease entanglement.
 The families of symmetric states we are interested in are states that are invariant under some of the above maps.
-Then, if one has some insights in the entanglement properties for the family of symmetric states, one can obtain a lower bound for the entanglement of a general state.
+Then if one has some insight into the entanglement properties for the family of symmetric states, one can obtain a lower bound for the entanglement of a general state.
 This is because the twirling map

 maps general states to states which are invariant under the group of symmetries $\mathcal{G}\subseteq \lbrace U\otimes V | U,V \in \mathcal{U}(\mathcal{H}) \rbrace $.
 Twirling can be viewed as averaging over the symmetries $\mathcal{G}$ and behaves like the maps in Eq.~$\eqref{localUnitarySum}$.
-This discussion shows that to get insights about the entanglement of the whole state space it is a good idea to study various families of symmetric states, where each family is determined by a group of symmetries $\mathcal{G}$.
+This discussion shows that to get insight into the entanglement of the whole state space it is a good idea to study various families of symmetric states, where each family is determined by a group of symmetries $\mathcal{G}$.
 Multiple families of symmetric states have already been researched.
-The Werner states \cite{Werner} and the isotropic states \cite{IsotropicStates} are well known examples for such families.
-Other families that fulfill this property and are extensively studied include the graph-diagonal states \cite{graphdiagonal,graphdiagonal2,graphdiagonal3} and the GHZ-diagonal states \cite{GHZDiag,GHZDiag2,GHZDiag3,GHZDiag4,GeomMeasMulti}.
+The Werner states \cite{Werner} and the isotropic states \cite{IsotropicStates} are well known examples of such families.
+Other families that fulfill this property and have been extensively studied include the graph-diagonal states \cite{graphdiagonal,graphdiagonal2,graphdiagonal3} and the Greenberger-Horne-Zeilinger diagonal states \cite{GHZDiag,GHZDiag2,GHZDiag3,GHZDiag4,GeomMeasMulti}.